Jack Bailey (Georgia politician): Secession and war

 Bailey was elected again to the Georgia Senate in 1855 and 1856 and served as president of that body.
 He returned to practicing law in Jackson was a delegate to The Georgia Secession Convention of 1861—voting in favor of secession and signing Georgia's Ordinance of Secession on January 19, 1861; leading to the American Civil War.
 During that conflict, Bailey joined the Confederate States Army as a colonel in the 30th Georgia Volunteer Infantry.
 He moved to Griffin, Georgia, in 1861.

-Postbellum
+Postwar

 He died in Griffin on June 14, 1897, and was buried in Oak Hill Cemetery.